shuboxio/shubox-site/src/jekyll/_posts/2016-07-15-first-post.md

 Hi 👋, I'm [Joel].
 I'm the founder of shubox.io.
 How are you?

 It's been several months since I shared anything about shubox.io being something I was working on.
-I have spent the majority of my spare time this winter and spring working on so many facets of the application and keeping my head down - I didn't think I had a whole lot to share.
+I have spent the majority of my spare time this winter and spring working on so as many facets of the application and keeping my head down - I didn't think I had a whole lot to share.

 But now?
 I believe shubox is ready to flip the sign around to "open" and enthusiastically welcome